marcwright/WDI_ATL_1_Instructors/w01/Marc Lessons/Git/ruby_basics_git.md

 ** Objectives **

 - Explain the difference between Git and Github

+		Git is a revision control system, a tool to manage your source code history.
+GitHub is a hosting service for Git repositories.
+So they are not the same thing: Git the tool, GitHub the service for projects that uses Git.

+		Also, you don't have to use a remote service like github if all you want is version control - local git is just fine for that.
+Remote repositories are for backup and collaboration.

 - Explain the difference between a fork, clone

+		Yes Fork is a clone on the server side.
+It emerged because, you cannot push to others' copies without their permission.
+What they do is make a copy of it for you (fork), where you will have write permission as well.

+		In the future if the actual owner or others users with a fork like your changes they can pull it back to their own repo.
+Alternatively you can send them a "pull-request".

 - Explain the difference between a fetch, merge and pull

+		In the simplest terms, git pull does a git fetch followed by a git merge

 - Diagram and explain how contributing to an open source project on Github works (or our homework submission process)

 ** Activity **